ConradMearns/capstone/main.md

 - Members will NOT …
 -->

 Relationships among team members must support full and respectful engagement of all members for the benefit of the entire team.
-Members are encouraged to bring _all_ ideas to discussion.
+Members are encouraged to bring all ideas to discussion.
 Members will provide constructive critique to the ideas brought to discussion for the sake of understanding.
-Members will not provide critique to the ideas brought to discussion for the sake of immediate dismissal or disagreeance.
+Members will not provide critique to the ideas brought to discussion for the sake of immediate dismissal.
 Members will always put client needs first.

 <!-- More? -->